Learn how to choose healthy cereals for kids with my top 27 list of low sugar, high fiber cereals (free printable).

 Fortification of cereal with zinc may promote better absorption from whole grain, high fiber cereals.

 Vitamin D and calcium

-Additionally, cereal may be a good source of fiber, or it may not be.
-Fiber is so important for kids, I consider it a requirement when evaluating the best cereals for kids.
+Cereal may be a good source of fiber, or it may not be.
+Fiber is so important for kids, I consider it a requirement when evaluating the best cereal for kids.

-Additionally, you can look on the Nutrition Facts panel for the amount of fiber per serving.
-A serving of whole grains means the product contains 16 g of whole grains.
+You can also look on the Nutrition Facts panel for the amount of fiber per serving.
+A serving of whole grains means the product contains 16 grams of fiber.

 |1-3 years||4-8 years||9-13 years||14-19 years|